bponsford/p4h/DigEd/text/GOK-Opening Gambit.md

 In the silence of the room Janet screamed, once; and her right arm dropped to her side, the knife slipping from big, relaxed fingers.
 Then slowly and disjointedly, Buccleuch’s wife fell, and Lymond’s dagger, thrown with accuracy across the width of the room, glittered in her gown, stained and sticky with blood.

 “Afraid?” said the yellow-haired man and laughed.
-“Forgive me, I should have warned you: I have a tendency to be bloody-minded.
-Bruslez, noyez, pendez, ompallez, descouppez, fricassez, crucifiez, bouillez, carbonnadez ces méchantes femmes.
+“Forgive me, I should have warned you: I have a tendency to be bloody-minded. _Bruslez, noyez, pendez, ompallez, descouppez, fricassez, crucifiez, bouillez, carbonnadez ces méchantes femmes_.
 Matthew!
 When you have digested your windfall will you kindly report progress below?
 Now”—as Blackbeard, red with shame, disappeared through the screen door—“come along, ladies.
 Leave your female Telemachus alone for a moment; she’s not dead.”

 He surveyed them pleasantly.
 “Epilogue,” he said.
 “We have heard sweet-voiced Calliope busily shrinking me like a sea worm and calling me play actor.
 And the lady of Buccleuch taking heart there-from to give us a roaring, a howling, a whistling, a mummying and a juggling, with sorry results.
 And Mariotta, trying to wring shame from the unshamable.”

-He turned his head, and the girl’s heart jumped.
-“Qu’es casado, el Rey Ricardo.
+He turned his head, and the girl’s heart jumped. “_Qu’es casado, el Rey Ricardo_.
 Weel, weel, sister, what shall we do with you, Mariotta?”
 He watched her thoughtfully, and then looked beyond her and smiled.
 “Observe,” he said.
 “Their eyes lit like corpse candles.
 I beg, under the circumstances, to be original.… Yes?”

 Blackbeard had reappeared.
 “All finished, sir; and the horses are ready.”